A Wormfarm Institute initiative

-Each weekend, the Fest features a series of tastings, cooking classes, farm tours, and brewing seminars celebrating local abundance.
+Each weekend, Reedsburg features a series of tastings, lectures and hands-on classes celebrating local abundance and making it last.
 From cheese making techniques and home-crafted beer secrets to yogurt and pickling made simple, the Live Culture Convergence has it all!

 The Farm/Art DTour is a 50-mile self-guided backroads tour by car, bike or buggy through the beautiful, unglaciated hills and valleys of Sauk County that carries over the full 10-day event.

 New things are bubbling up every day that are not included on the map.
-Keep your eyes peeled for additional attractions along the route
+Keep your eyes peeled for “rogue installations” and pop-up stops.